evkx/evkx.github.io/content/models/volvo/ex90/EX90_Twin_Motor_Performance/_index.md

 There is one climate system available:

-- **5-zone climate system:** Supports different temperatures in five zones.
-The driver, passenger, and two zones in the the 2. row and one in the 3. row.
+- **4-zone climate system:** Supports different temperatures for the driver, passenger, and two separate passengers in the back seat

 A standard [heat pump](../../../../technology/hvac/#heat-pump) is included, which can save significant energy that the EV would otherwise use for heating in cold weather.